OrchardCMS/OrchardDoc/Documentation/Using-Windows-Azure-Blob-Storage.markdown

 2. Under *App settings* add a setting named `Orchard.Azure.Media.StorageConnectionString` and set its value to be the connection string of the storage account in which you want to store media content.
 4. Click *Save*.

+> NOTE: If you are using a custom domain, add the following to the start of the connection string: `BlobEndpoint=http://mycustomdomain.foo.com;`.
+This will not update existing references, but it will apply to all new references.

 You can now enable the feature *Windows Azure Media Storage* in the admin dashboard.

 > NOTE: For multi-tenancy scenarios the `Orchard.Azure.Media.StorageConnectionString` setting can optionally be prefixed with a tenant name.
+For example, `<add key="Default:Orchard.Azure.Media.StorageConnectionString" value=".."/>` and `<add key="Tenant1:Orchard.Azure.Media.StorageConnectionString" value=".."/>`.

 ### Enabling for any other hosting